-Director Background Anderson, Ron Board Chair Tenure Apr 2016 - Current Profile Ron, a Partner with Grant Thornton LLP, is a Chartered Professional Accountant (CPA, CA).
+Director Background Anderson, Ron Tenure Apr 2016 - Sep 2021 Profile Ron, a Partner with Grant Thornton LLP, is a Chartered Professional Accountant (CPA, CA).
 He is currently the President of the Castlegar Curling Club and the Treasurer of BC Summer Swimming Association's KO Region.
 Ron is a Past Board Chair and Lifetime Board Member of Selkirk College and a Past President of the Castlegar Aquanauts Swim Club.
-Parkinson , D. Robert (Bob) Board Vice Chair Apr 2010 - Current After a career of over 45 years in the credit union movement, Bob retired as President & CEO of the Vancouver based, Community Savings Credit Union.
+Parkinson , D. Robert (Bob) Board Vice Chair Apr 2010 - July 2021 After a career of over 45 years in the credit union movement, Bob retired as President & CEO of the Vancouver based, Community Savings Credit Union.
 Now a resident in the Arrow Lakes region, he is actively involved in many aspects of his community.
-Bob has served as Chair of the Credit & Market Risk Committee for nine years.
-Drinnan, Forrest Apr 1997 - Current Retired from West Kootenay Power in 2000, Forrest has been a director for 25 years.
+Bob served as Chair of the Credit & Market Risk Committee for 10 years.
+Drinnan , Forrest Board Chair Apr 1997 - Current Retired from West Kootenay Power in 2000, Forrest has been a director for 26 years.
 He is a past Peer Group 3 representative on Central 1 Credit Union Board.
 He is also past President of Rotary, Trail Retirees Curling and Rossland Trail Country Club; as well as past Chair of the LeRoi Community Foundation, and Trail Regional Hospital Foundation.
-He is presently Vice Chair of Kootenay Insurance Services.
-Konkin , Mike Audit & Operational Risk Chair Apr 2010 - Current Mike is a Business Instructor at Selkirk College, as well as the owner of Mike Konkin, CPA - a tax advisory firm.
+He is presently Chair of Kootenay Insurance Services.
+Konkin, Mike Governance & Human Resources Chair Apr 2010 - Current Mike is a Business Instructor at Selkirk College, as well as the owner of Mike Konkin, CPA - a tax advisory firm.
 He is a Chartered Professional Accountant (CPA, CGA), and has a Master of Business Administration degree (MBA).
-MacDermid, Linda Conduct Review Chair Member & Community Relations Chair Apr 2011 - Current Linda has retired as a Commercial and Residential Property Manager after more than 30 years in the Trail - Okanagan area.
-As as director in the credit union system for 29 years, she has been actively promoting credit unions and the communities in the Kootenay area that they support.
-Martin, Mark Credit & Market Risk Chair Apr 2016 - Current Mark is a consultant specializing in project management services and development, following a 20-year professional career with the City of Rossland, throughout the major planning process of turning Rossland into a Mountain Resort Community.
-He has been a Credit Union Director for 14 years.
-Mark has been involved in many community organizations during the past 30 years from Emergency Services to local service organizations, keeping with the community spirit.
+MacDermid , Linda Nominations & Elections Chair Apr 2011 - Current Linda has retired as a Commercial and Residential Property Manager after more than 30 years in the Trail - Okanagan area.
+As as director in the credit union system for over 25 years, she has been actively promoting credit unions and the communities in the Kootenay area that they support.
+Naqvi, Am Audit & Operational Risk Chair Apr 2010 - Apr 2019 Jan 2021 - Current Am has been a Chartered Professional Accountant (FCPA, FCA) for 34 years.
+He has served as President and Board Chair on the Hospital and Library boards as well as a Director on the Board of the Columbia Basin Trust.
+Am is past chair of BC Chartered Professional Accountants Institute.
+He is currently serving as Vice President of the Kootenay Co-op Store and the Police Boards for BC.
+Martin , Mark Credit & Market Risk Chair Apr 2016 - Current Mark is a Project Management Consultant dealing with municipal regulation and land development, following a 20-year professional career with the City of Rossland.
+Contract implementation, administration, and follow up are his companies specialty.
+Mark orchestrated the major planning process of turning Rossland into a Mountain Resort Community with boundary expansion and updated legal framework.
+He has been a Credit Union Director for 15 years.
+Mark has been involved in many community organizations during the past 40 years from Emergency Services to local service organizations, keeping with the community spirit.
 Mark and his wife MaryEllen have two children, a daughter-in-law and two grandchildren.
-Martin , Mike Governance & Human Resources Chair 1990 - 2000 Apr 2014 - Dec 2020 After a 40-year career with Teck Trail Operations, Mike retired as the General Manager in 2012 and was elected as the Mayor of Trail, BC in 2014.
-During his 4 - year tenure as Mayor he also served as a Director on the Regional District of Kootenay Boundary Board as well as an executive member of the West Kootenay Boundary Regional Hospital District Board.
-Mike and his wife Debbie reside in Trail and remain actively involved with the community.
-Both he and Debbie, along with other investors, are partners in the on-going development and operation of the Trail Beer Refinery, a local craft brewery with restaurant and tap room.
-Mike has been a Board Director for 16 years and is a past Board Chair.
-Mike has a Bachelor of Applied Science (Chemical Engineering) from the University of British Columbia.